 So you want to see Africa and all the wonderful things the continent has to offer, but the bank balance doesn’t quite stretch to that luxury safari!
 Solution – Overlanding.
 You get to experience this beautiful continent in a much more affordable (and fun) way.
 But, what is it, exactly, and how does it differ from a regular safari?
-Every year hundreds of overland trucks cross Africa between Kenya and Cape (or vice versa) on what has become one of the most popular and well established overland routes in the world.
+Every year hundreds of overland trucks cross Africa between Kenya and South Africa (or vice versa) on what has become one of the most popular and well established overland routes in the world.
 Overland trucks are large, modified vehicles that seat 20 - 30 travellers and carry all the equipment necessary for camping and cooking on a trip that can last from one to eight weeks.
 By using these vehicles, which are capable of travelling long distances and by camping, costs are considerably cheaper than a luxury safari that utilises flights and luxury lodges.
 The wildlife experiences you will have in the game parks and reserves are no different than those you’d have on a luxury safari.
 (In fact, with 20 pairs of eyes peeled for a glimpse of the rare wild dog, you may have a far more rewarding wildlife experience from the back of an overland truck than on a regular smaller safari.)
 Then there is the added excitement of sleeping under the African sky with the far off roar of the lion.
 The beauty is that you can share all these travelling experiences with like-minded travellers, many of whom will leave as friends.
 Camping under the stars, cooking and washing up together, hiking, diving, abseiling, white-water rafting and sharing the odd cold beer or ten - it may not be a luxury holiday, but it’s undoubtedly a lot of fun.

 If you’re the adventurous type who’d rather spend a night roughing it in a rain forest than luxuriating in a boutique hotel, then overlanding is for you.
 With overlanding you experience Africa first-hand - buying and cooking food from markets then sharing a drink with villagers in a local bar.
 It’s perfect for people travelling as a group of friends, a couple or alone.
 Most things are done as a group and chores are shared, so everyone works and plays together.
 If you’re a first-time traveller, joining an overland tour still gives you that sense of adventure, but a Trip Leader, Driver and Safari Cook and the companionship of the group, means you’ll always have backup.
 Finally thanks to the purpose built trucks, most trips get well away from the usual safari circuits and you get to see Africa away from the armies of pop-up minibuses seen in the more popular game parks.
 If you’re looking for a trip which goes beyond a mere holiday and gives you the opportunity to make a lot of new friends and see a lot of new places in a relatively short period of time, then overlanding is for you!